frappe/erpnext_documentation/user/manual/en/introduction/index.md

 ## Is ERPNext only for SMEs?

-ERPNext can be used by SMEs as well as large enterprises.
-There are no known limitations, it has scaled well so far.
-Several retail chains in Africa and a highly regarded equities trading company in India (with 1000+ employees) uses ERPNext.
+ERPNext scales well from SMEs to even large enterprises.
+ERPNext is used by several retail chains in Africa as well as a highly regarded equities trading company in India with over a thousand employees.

 Check out a variety of [User Stories](https://erpnext.org/stories) to know more.
 Here is a video to get you started: